ncase/anxiety/scenes/act3.md

 publish("act3",["dd",1]);
 ```

-r: I'm sorry, did you fall for that McMindfulness fad that claims feeling bad is *good?*
+r: I'm sorry, did you fall for that McMindfulness propaganda that claims feeling bad is *good?*

 ```
 publish("act3",["roofhunter",17]);
 ```

-r: Pleasure is the opposite of pain.
-There-^fuck^ing-fore, you can use pleasure to fight pain!
+r: The ^assholes^ who run this world give the rest of *us* anxiety and depression,

 ```
 publish("act3",["roofhunter",18]);
 ```

-r: How do those Silicon Valley pseudo-Buddhists not see this ^shit^?!
+r: Then make TED Talks to tell us to "accept" being ^fucked^ over, and "embrace" that sadistic demon in our heads!

 ```
 publish("act3",["roofhunter",6]);